T3N0V4/cosmos-graph/README.md

 ---

-**Cosmos Graph** is an experimental Obsidian plugin that transforms the Graph View into a dynamic cosmic environment filled with animated stars, particles, constellation-style connections, depth, parallax, and reactive visual effects.
+**Cosmos Graph** is an experimental visual plugin for Obsidian that transforms the Graph View into a dynamic cosmic environment using animated stars, particles, constellation-style connections, parallax depth and reactive visual effects.

 Instead of feeling like a static diagram, the graph becomes something atmospheric and alive.